snunlp/KR-BERT/README.md

 * If you want to use the sub-character version of our models, let the `subchar` argument be `True`.
 * And you can use the original BERT WordPiece tokenizer by entering `bert` for the `tokenizer` argument, and if you use `ranked` you can use our BidirectionalWordPiece tokenizer.

-* tensorflow: After downloading our pretrained models, put them in a `models` directory in the `kbert_tensorflow` directory.
+* tensorflow: After downloading our pretrained models, put them in a `models` directory in the `krbert_tensorflow` directory.

-* pytorch: After downloading our pretrained models, put them in a `pretrained` directory in the `kbert_pytorch` directory.
+* pytorch: After downloading our pretrained models, put them in a `pretrained` directory in the `krbert_pytorch` directory.

 ```sh